 Deirdre is the mother of a bicultural, bilingual daughter, a talented visual artist and social justice activist, who is her greatest teacher.
 Both sides of Deirdre’s family are full of playful, creative people who trained as dancers, musicians and artists, but who often move through the world disguised as educators, attorneys, care providers and organizational leaders.
 She believes all people have stories to tell, and that listening to each other’s stories enriches us all beyond measure.

 Deirdre works as a director and performance artist in Chicago’s burgeoning new music/opera scene and with her kids’ chamber band The Lucky Trikes, who lead free, public music story times all over the region, and their bigger, bawdier adult iteration, The Lucky Bikes.

 Deirdre worked as a professional actress and singer for many years in London, Rome, New York and all over the regions in the UK and US.
 Returning to the states when her young daughter was young, she served on the administrative leadership of Baker Demonstration School, The Catherine Cook School and helped launch Global Citizenship Experience Lab School.
 A graduate of Yale, the Royal Academy of Dramatic Art, she is a certified ESL teacher, an alumna of Ragdale Foundation and the National Guild for Community Arts Education Leadership Institute (CAELI) and a member of Actors Equity Association and British Actors Equity.
-Deirdre serves on the board of New Music Chicago.

-KG, composer, performer and percussionist, has been an active artist for 18 years.
+Kyle Gregory Price, composer, performer and percussionist, has been an active artist for 20+ years.
 With a Bachelors of Music in Composition from SUNY Fredonia, he has composed works for theatre, the concert hall, galleries and bar-room and DIY venues.
-KG performs across genres ranging from classical to polka, hip-hop to sound-art.
+Kyle performs across genres ranging from classical to polka, hip-hop to sound-art.
 His work has been heard on numerous college radio stations, the Toronto/Buffalo area PBS station WNED, and was featured on the televised PBS children’s special ‘’Pocket Adventures’’.
-He is the composer, percussionist and a singer for his band The Lucky Bikes and their children’s project, The Lucky Trikes.
+He is the composer, percussionist and a singer for his band The Lucky Bikes and the children’s project, The Lucky Trikes.
 Kyle wrote the songs and produced both of the The Lucky Trikes’ albums, We Are the Lucky Trikes and Listen!
 Listen!
 Listen!.